Unit load device

 A unit load device (ULD) is a container used to load luggage, freight, and mail on wide-body aircraft and specific narrow-body aircraft.
-It allows preloading of cargo, confidence the containerised load will fit in the aircraft and efficient planning of aircraft weight and balance and reduced labour and time in loading aircraft holds compared with 'bulk-loading' single items of cargo or luggage by hand.
+It allows preloading of cargo, provided the containerised load fits in the aircraft, enabling efficient planning of aircraft weight and balance and reduced labour and time in loading aircraft holds compared with 'bulk-loading' single items of cargo or luggage by hand.
 Each ULD has its own packing list or manifest so that its contents can be tracked.
 A loaded aircraft cargo pallet secured with a cargo net also forms a ULD, but its load must be gauged for size in addition to being weighed to ensure aircraft door and hold clearances.

 The IATA publishes ULD regulations and notes there are 900,000 in service worth more than US$1 billion, averaging $ each.

 Types

 ULDs come in two forms: pallets and containers.
 ULD pallets are rugged sheets of aluminium with rims designed to lock onto cargo net lugs.
-ULD containers, also known as cans and pods, are closed containers made of aluminium or a combination of aluminium (frame) and Lexan (walls), which, depending on the nature of the goods to be transported, may have built-in refrigeration units.
+ULD containers, also known as cans and pods, are closed containers often made of aluminium or a combination of aluminium (frame) and Lexan (walls) but there are examples of containers made of GRP with an insulating foam core.
+Depending on the nature of the goods to be transported, ULDs may have built-in refrigeration units.
 Examples of common ULDs and their specifics are listed below.